 An open pit mine from before recorded history until the early 20th century, Iron Hill was allowed to revert to the beautiful natural wooded area that is now the 335-acre Iron Hill Park.
 The nonprofit Friends of Iron Hill Park was established in March of 2008 and comprises people who share an interest in the Park and are willing to volunteer some of their time to work with New Castle County to promote family activities within the Park.
 We promote projects, programs, and educational opportunities that help meet the demand for outdoor recreation and natural resource protection.

-The Friends of Iron Hill Park sponsors a popular guided park hike the third Saturday of every month through November.
-It looks like the next hike is on Saturday, July 8.
-If we get rain earlier in the month, we might see lots of mushrooms.
+The Friends of Iron Hill Park sponsors a popular guided park hike typically on the second Saturday of every month through November.

 Here’s a message from Pat Fett, who leads the hikes: